Crash Prevention Tips From Our Houston Car Accident Lawyers

-But crashes are preventable.
+There are several steps you can take to help reduce the risk of an accident.
 If you follow these safety measures from our car accident attorneys, you may greatly reduce your chance of being involved in a crash.
 Our lawyers want to help Texas drivers keep their families safe.

-Keeping your back relatively straight rather than leaning back in your seat will better prepare you to react to any hazards or problems you may encounter on the road.
+Keeping your back straight rather than leaning back in your seat will better prepare you to react to any hazards or problems you may encounter on the road.

 - Have All Mirrors Set For Best Vision.